gsuntres/restrek/README.md

 ## Restrek

-Restrek is a simple yet powerful api tool.
-It supports the programmer during the api development and at the same time provides mechanisms to facilitate end-to-end testing.
+Restrek is a simple yet powerful API tool.
+It supports the programmer during the API development and at the same time provides mechanisms to facilitate end-to-end testing.